Use AVWAP To See Who’s In Control

 AVWAP combines the three most important variables on a stock chart.

-The AVWAP is the weighted average price affected by the volume at any specified time.
+This technical analysis tool is simply the weighted average price affected by the volume at any specified time.

 By weighting price by volume, the AVWAP reflects the average buying price within the timeframe selected.
 High-volume trading significantly impacts AVWAP, while low-volume periods have a lesser effect.